Economic Update | Month Ending December 31, 2024

 Freddie Mac was chartered by Congress in 1970 to keep money flowing to mortgage lenders in support of homeownership and rental housing.
 Their mandate is to provide liquidity, stability, and affordability to the U.S.

-U.S. Treasury bond yields jumped on Friday after the September jobs report was released – The 10-year treasury bond closed the week yielding 4.08%, unchanged from 4.08% last week.
-The 30-year treasury bond yield ended the week at 4.38%, unchanged from 4.39% last week.
+U.S. Treasury bond yields – The 10-year treasury bond closed the week yielding 4.49%, up from 4.15% last week.
+The 30-year treasury bond yield ended the week at 4.61%, up from 4.34% last week.
 We watch bond yields because mortgage rates follow bond yields.

 The graph below shows the trajectory of mortgage rates over the past year.